 Compatibility: Server

-Bacula(secured URL: https://www.bacula.org/) is the most popular open-source server backup software for Linux users with wide usability and contributors.
-It deals with the business tasks of large data volumes, and this data can be synced from different networks.
+BaculaBacula is the most popular open-source server backup software for Linux users, offering wide usability and a large contributor base.
+It handles large data volumes and allows syncing data from different networks.

 Pros: